danbev/learning-nodejs/README.md

 In the xml you might come across something like: %(AdditionalOptions).
 This an iterate directive.

+You can increase the level of information provided by msbuild by specifying the /verbosity setting: quit, minimal, normal, detailed, and diagnostic.

 Options:
 /MP  Compile multiple sources by using multiple processes /link passes the specified option to LINK

+### vcbuild.bat
+This is the Windows batch script that is used on Windows systems.

+    vcbuild.bat /help

+%var%   replaced with the environment variable named 'var'.
+%n      where n is a number from 0-9 and gives access to the n argument passed on the command line.
+%*      all the arguments specified on the command line

+You can place quotation marks around a string to avoid escaping.
+You can place caret (^), an escape character, immediately before the special characters The special characters that need quoting or escaping are usually <, >, |, &, and ^ echo "You & me" echo You ^& me

+cd %~dp0        this will to %~dp (the directory of) on %0 (the first command line argument).
+                So if this is run from a diferent directory this will switch to the directory where this script is.

+if /i           case-insensitive, for example:

+     if /i "%1"=="help" goto help

+#### Compiler
+`cl.exe` is the the compiler.

+    cl -help